Searching for questions & answers:

 - On the LED bar

-- Without OCPP connection: On the slave charging station, the left 3 segments of the LED bar will blink green or blink blue if authorization is required.
+- Without OCPP connection: On the client charging station, the left 3 segments of the LED bar will blink green or blink blue if authorization is required.

-- With OCPP connection: On the slave charging station, all 4 segments of the LED bar flash green or blink blue if authorization is required.
+- With OCPP connection: On the client charging station, all 4 segments of the LED bar flash green or blink blue if authorization is required.

-How many slave charging stations can I connect to a master charging station?
+How many client charging stations can I connect to a master charging station?

-Up to 15 slave charging stations in a local charging network can be connected
+Up to 15 client charging stations in a local charging network can be connected

 to a master charging station.